chowdhuriarijit/insurance-service/README.md

 # Insurance Service

 insurance-service is a Java-based Spring Boot application that provides an API to retrieve insurance details for individuals.
 I have only implemented a GET method to fetch insurance data; PUT, DELETE, and POST methods are not included.
 The API is currently public, but in a real-world scenario, it should be secured—either by implementing OAuth 2.0 or using a service key for service-to-service communication.
+For demonstration purposes, the service uses hardcoded mock data instead of a real database.
+In a actual project, this should be replaced with a proper database and repository layer to handle persistent data storage and retrieval.

 ## Features
 - Retrieve insurance details for a person.